logicabrity/aeon-legacy/README.txt

 .. code:: python

-    from aeon import timed
+    from aeon import timer

-    with timed('my measurement'):
+    with timer('my measurement'):
         # do stuff here...

     # to assign the measurement to a specific group
-    with timed('my measurement', 'general frobnication'):
+    with timer('my measurement', 'general frobnication'):
         # do stuff here

 A function.

 .. code:: python

-    from aeon import ftimed
+    from aeon import timer

-    @ftimed
+    @timer
     def my_function():
         pass